section-engineering-education/engineering-education/articles/introduction-to-data-integration-in-tos/index.md

 ### Talend Data Integration
 Talend data integration is a process in which data from various sources is combined to provide meaningful information.
 Data integration in Talend Open Studio enhances the cleaning of data through some transformation.
 The cleaned data is then sent to a data warehouse.
 Various aspects of businesses can be improved by analyzing the integrated data.

-The data integration tool in Talend Open Studio facilitates the testing of ETL and enables users to perform ETL tasks.
+The data integration tool in Talend Open Studio facilitates ETL testing and enables users to perform ETL tasks.
 This tool consists of open and scalable architecture.
 It provides a fast way of deploying and developing jobs.

 In Talend data integration, organizations collect data from various platforms or applications and generate a unified view.
 The new form of data is then analyzed to improve decision-making.

-Let’s take an example of a large telecommunication company that wants to integrate huge data about its customers.
+Let’s take an example of a large telecommunication company that wants to integrate massive amounts of data about its customers.
 The company sells sim cards to customers.
-Big data is employed in integration because the data is huge.
+Big data is employed in integration because the data is enormous.
 Data collected from one of the customers can be given as follows.

-Customer A purchases a sim card using a passport or government identification card
+Customer A purchases a sim card using a passport or government identification card.

-His Name is given as KL M
+His name is given as KL M

-The Address has been given as Houston, Houston
+The Address has been given as Houston, Houston.

 The phone number has been given as 2815091234